Gleyber Torres Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.1 K/9, which ranks 25th in the league.
+- The Royals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals' 5.18 team ERA ranks 28th across all league pitching staffs.
+- The Royals' 5.18 team ERA ranks 28th among all league pitching staffs.

+- Royals pitchers combine to allow 119 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- His last time out came on Sunday against the Tampa Bay Rays, when the right-hander threw eight innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent time out was on Tuesday against the Detroit Tigers, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.